wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 }
 ```

-This request will only update the PEP's continuous monitoring information, without altering the PEP status, or any other check information.
+This request will only update the political exposure's continuous monitoring information, without altering the political exposure status, or any other check information.

 A `null` value, in a nullable field, will be honored and recorded in the due diligence summary, for example: